Yakusoku (Lead song)

-Yakusoku (約束 / Promise) is the twenty-sixth single by the Japanese hip-hop group Lead, and was the final single before the release of their studio album The Showcase (2016).
-It performed well on Oricon at #5 and remained on the charts for two weeks.
+"Yakusoku" (約束 / "Promise") is the twenty-sixth single by the Japanese hip-hop group Lead, and was the final single before the release of their studio album The Showcase (2016).
+It performed well on Oricon, peaking at number 5 and remaining on the charts for two weeks.

 The single was released as a standard CD and three limited edition versions, two of which were CD+DVD combos, each carrying different content.
 While all editions contained the b-side "Always Love", each of the limited editions harbored differing bonus tracks.
 The CD+DVD editions not only contained different content on the CD portions, but also carried different content on the DVD portions.

 Information

-Yakusoku is the twenty-sixth single released by the Japanese hip-hop group Lead.
-It was their final single before their seventh studio album, The Showcase, which was released the following year on June 8.
-It charted well on the Oricon Singles Charts at #5 for the week, and remained on the charts for two consecutive weeks.
+"Yakusoku" was Lead's final single from their seventh studio album, The Showcase, which was released the following year on June 8.
+It charted well on the Oricon Singles Chartat number five, and remained on the charts for two weeks.

 The single was released in four editions, a standard CD, a limited edition CD and two limited edition CD+DVD combo packs.
-The regular edition contained the title track, the coupling track "Always Love" - which was available on all versions - and their corresponding instrumentals.
+The regular edition contained the title track, the coupling track "Always Love" – which was available on all versions – and their corresponding instrumentals.
 The limited type A CD+DVD version harbored the two tracks, the bonus track "Wake me up" and the accompanying instrumentals.
 The DVD portion housed the music video for "Yakusoku" and the off-shot making video.
-The limited type B CD+DVD editions contained the two regular tracks and the bonus track "Moonlight Shower" (ムーンライトシャワー / MUUNRAITO SHAWAA), along with their instrumentals.
+The limited type B CD+DVD editions contained the two regular tracks and the bonus track "Moonlight Shower" (ムーンライトシャワー / "Mūnraito Shawā", along with their instrumentals.
 The DVD portion contained the dance version of "Yakusoku" and the behind-the-scenes footage of the photo shoot for the different single covers.
 The limited Type C version contained the two standard tracks, the bonus track "Cross Over" (stylized as CROSS OVER) and the songs' corresponding instrumentals.